imbottlebird/hospital_readmission_prediction/README.md

 ```

-### 5. Varying the cost telehealth intervention to examine the sensitivity of the benefits
+### 5. Varying the cost of telehealth intervention to examine the sensitivity of the benefits

 With the variation of the intervention cost by $200, the changes in the number of readmission and total monetary costs are shown as below.